-Hi, for those who are new here, I am Lan – The Master of Practicality.
-Today, this post will walk you through the process step-by-step, from choosing a niche, domain name, and hosting to installing WordPress!
+Hi, I am Lan.
+Today, I will walk through the process step-by-step, from choosing a niche, domain name, and hosting to installing WordPress – all you need to learn how to start a blog.

-UPDATE: I have successfully negotiated an unbelievable discount with Bluehost for my readers!
-Yehey!
+UPDATE: I successfully negotiated a borderline genius discount with Bluehost for my readers!
 Now, you can set up your blog for as low as $2.95/mo, which is 50% off of its original price.
-Even more awesome is that this price comes with a FREE domain name!
+Plus, this price comes with a FREE domain name!

 Click here to get started with Bluehost, then, follow my easy step-by-step tutorial below.